The Procedure Situation

-Your radiology attending tells you to interview a patient and then complete an ultrasound guided breast biopsy, knowing that it was a large mass and a fairly simple case.
-You have done this procedure numerous times with this same attending.
+Your radiology attending tells you to interview a patient and then complete an ultrasound-guided breast biopsy, knowing that it was a large mass and a relatively simple case.
+You have done this procedure numerous times with this same faculty.
 So, you go ahead and do it again.
 No complications.
 No issues.
-When you are done with procedure, you feel immense pride in your capabilities.
+After you complete the biopsy, you feel immense pride in your capabilities.
 You show the attending the pictures from the biopsy.
 The attending congratulates you on a job well done.

 Unfortunately, during radiology residency, you may encounter similar situations such as this one.
 Different attendings have entirely varying expectations for each radiology resident.
 Some may expect you to start and finish all procedures.
-Others may be less likely to allow the resident to have independence, even though he/she may be very capable.
+Others may be less likely to allow the resident to have independence, even though he/she may be competent.
 So what to do?
-I am going to go through several guidelines in assessing whether you, as a radiology resident, should complete a given procedure on your own.
+I will go through several guidelines in assessing whether you, as a radiology resident, should complete a given procedure on your own.

 Are You Competent In The Procedure?

-This should be the first question that you need to ask as a radiology resident.
-If you do not think you have done enough of a procedure independently from start to finish, you certainly have no business doing any procedure or a portion of a procedure alone.
-Comfort level is also just as important.
-Even if you have the numbers of procedures behind you, if you do not feel comfortable with a procedure, you should also continue to make sure that you have your attending’s guidance at all times until you have that comfort level that you need.
+Competency should be the first issue that you need to address as a radiology resident.
+Suppose you do not think you have done enough of a technique independently from start to finish.
+In that case, you certainly have no business doing any procedure or a portion of a procedure alone.
+The comfort level is also just as important.
+Even if you have the numbers of biopsies to back you up, if you do not feel comfortable with a procedure, you should also continue to make sure that you have your attending’s guidance at all times until you have that comfort level that you need.

 Are We Doing the Procedure For The Right Reasons?

-Prior to performing any procedure, interventional or noninterventional, you need to make sure that it has some clinical benefit.
+Before performing any procedure, you need to make sure that it has some clinical benefit.
 Nurses regularly come up to me and ask should we give intravenous contrast.
 The first thing I ask them is why are we doing the study/CT scan?
 It may not need contrast in the first place.
-Likewise, no matter how inconsequential a procedure is, you always need to think about if it is necessary first!!!
+Likewise, no matter how “minor” a procedure is, you always need to think about it if necessary first!!!

 Level of Difficulty of Procedure/ Potential For Complications

-Some procedures such as a fluoroscopic upper GI series have a much lower complication rate than a complex oncological liver embolization.
-So, it is important to assess the difficulty and potential complications of any given procedure before deciding whether you should tackle it on you own.
-Most liver embolizations, stent placements, and angioplasties, should probably be under the direct supervision of an attending, unless perhaps you are about to graduate from an interventional fellowship in a few days.
-On the other hand, a paracentesis, although with the potential for some complications, can certainly be performed from start to finish by a resident.
+Some procedures, such as an upper GI series, have a much lower complication rate than a complex liver embolization.
+So, it is essential to assess any given procedure’s difficulty and potential complications before deciding whether you should tackle it on your own.
+Most liver embolizations, stent placements, and angioplasties should probably be under the faculty’s direct supervision unless perhaps you are about to graduate from an IR fellowship in a few days.
+On the other hand, a paracentesis can undoubtedly be performed from start to finish by a resident.

 Some attendings expect the resident to do almost everything and others feel the need to hold the resident’s hand at every step.
 Much of that decision may be related to the trust between the attending and resident.
-However, it is extremely important to listen to the guidance of your attending prior to beginning or ending any procedure.
-Because you are not the physician that signs off on everything, you really need to abide by the rules of the person that is in charge.
-Always make sure to get the OK from the supervising physician prior to performing any procedure!
+However, it is imperative to listen to the guidance of your attending before beginning or ending any procedure.
+Because you are not the physician who signs off on everything, you need to abide by the person’s rules in charge.
+Always make sure to get the OK from the supervising physician before performing any procedure!

-Many patients have an expectation for an attending to complete a procedure.
+Many patients expect an attending to complete a procedure.
 Always abide by the wishes of the patient.
-You never want to be caught in a situation where the patient does not want you to be performing a procedure and you do so anyway.
-This is the realm of lawsuits and legal issues!!!
+You never want to be caught in a situation where the patient does not want you to be performing a procedure, and you do so anyway.
+Not listening to the patient’s request is the realm of lawsuits and legal issues!!!

-The difficulty of residency can be more about self assessment/awareness and working with colleagues than it is about the actual day to day mechanics of performing cases.
-You as a resident, need to always be aware of your own strengths and weaknesses as well as your expectations.
-My advice: make sure to always know in advance that you are performing a procedure for the right reasons, have the abilities to perform any procedures, and are expected to complete a procedure.
-Only then should you consider doing a procedure independently.
+The difficulty of residency can be more about self-assessment/awareness and working with colleagues than about the actual day-to-day mechanics of performing cases.
+You, as a resident, need always to be aware of your strengths and weaknesses as well as your expectations.
+My advice: make sure to always know in advance that you are performing a procedure for the right reasons, have the abilities to conduct it, and your attending expects you to complete it.
+Only then should you consider performing a procedure independently!